 Among research programmes from major space agencies, there is also a range of smaller subsets of ADR literature.
 Chamot at MIT and EPFL has considered the design of three distinct architectures for debris removal depending on how reusable the chaser vehicle is [10].
 The ion-beam shepherd is a potential debris removal solution that has been discussed extensively [11].
 In addition, a focus on tether dynamics between chaser and target is becoming a wider area of interest [4, 12, 13].
+A final mention is the use of gecko adhesives and polyurethane foam which have both been considered for debris removal applications [14, 15, 16].

 As mentioned, robotic arms have been considered in several past studies.
-Airbus DS has spent significant resources in the design of robotic arm, net [14], and harpoon demonstrators for use in space, which are alternatives to the robotic arm.
+Airbus DS has spent significant resources in the design of robotic arm, net [17], and harpoon demonstrators for use in space, which are alternatives to the robotic arm.
 The net, in particular, is considered by some studies to be the most robust method for debris removal, requiring the least knowledge about the target object [4].
 The RemoveDEBRIS mission aims to demonstrate these technologies for the first time in space.
-Airbus DS are also involved in the development of vision-based relative navigation systems, which would be necessary for future debris removal missions [15, 16].
+Airbus DS are also involved in the development of vision-based relative navigation systems, which would be necessary for future debris removal missions [18, 19].

-I.2.
+1.2.
 Paper Structure